 If you're experiencing a big, sudden, increase in outdoor temperatures, such as in the event of a heat wave or when traveling to a very different climate than your home country, we recommend that you continue measuring to keep up the habit but mark the temperature as deviating the very first morning if you're feeling warmer.
 After the first morning, you can continue adding your temperature as 'Normal'.

-When traveling to a new country and/or starting to use air conditioning during the night, we recommend that you continue measuring to keep up the habit but mark the temperature as deviating the first morning as the cooler air may very well be cooler than at your home and normal environment.
+When traveling to a new country and/or starting to use air conditioning during the night, we recommend that you continue measuring to keep up the habit but mark the temperature as deviating the first morning.